CtrlK

 Completeness

-Clearly answers both what ("a thinking partner for exploring ideas, investigating problems, and clarifying requirements") and when with an explicit "Use when the user wants to think through something before or during a change" clause.
+Explicitly answers both what ('a thinking partner for exploring ideas, investigating problems, and clarifying requirements') and when ('Use when the user wants to think through something before or during a change') with concrete trigger phrases, matching the top anchor.

 Trigger Term Quality